GCC 3-day Baku wedding: 150-guest Khaleeji signature

 - Halal is the default, not retrofitted.
 Both Four Seasons and Fairmont run halal kitchens at hotel grade; we do not treat it as an optional accommodation.

-- Visa is e-visa for GCC passports, cleared in 3 working days.
+- Entry is easier in 2026 than it was in 2025.
+Four GCC states moved to visa-free on a one-year clock.
 Schengen for Como or Bodrum runs longer and the rejection ladder is real.

 - Cultural proximity is operational, not cosmetic.
 Arabic-speaking hospitality staff, prayer-time-respecting program flow, and Caspian-front venues where the dress-code expectations do not need to be explained to local vendors.